Academic Writing Coaching

 • To equip students with macro-level composition skills.

-• To exposure students to the requirements of high impact journals.
+• To expose students to the requirements of high-impact journals.

 • To assist students in writing a concise thesis.

-• To equip students with a life-long critical thinking and writing skills.
+• To equip students with life-long critical thinking and writing skills.

 What we will try to do differently through this course?